Skip to main content

 You share many things with your spouse — a home, a family and love.
 You probably share some less romantic things as well, such as bank accounts, loans and bills.
 And you have the option to share a health insurance plan with them too.

-If you plan to make changes to your health coverage after you get married, you’ll most likely have a limited time to do so.
+If you plan to make changes to your health care coverage after you get married, you’ll most likely have a limited time to do so.
 Or there may be other situations that come up later where you find that you need to add your spouse to your insurance.
 For example, if they lose their job and their health insurance.

 Whatever your situation, you may have questions about how the whole process works.
 How can you add your spouse to your health plan?
 Here are answers to some of your most pressing questions, to make it as easy as possible.